MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

       (field2 == null ? other.field2 == null : field2.equals(other.field2));
   }

+The goal of the `Object.hashCode()`_ is to produce different values for unequal objects.
+A good hashcode is uniformly distributed among hash buckets (for instance in HashMap, HashSet, etc.)

-The `Object.hashCode()`_ method is written that way:
+The ``hashCode()`` method is written that way:

-- Choose a prime number.
+- Choose any prime number such as ``31`` (that is large enough so that the number of buckets is unlikely to be divisible by it) or a bigger one.
-- Create a result local, whatever the value (usually the prime number).
+- Create a result local intialized with the hashcode of the most significant field.
-- For each field, multiply the previous result with the prime plus the hash code of the field and store it as the result.
+- For each remaining field, multiply the previous result with the prime plus the hash code of the field and store it as the result.
 - Return the result.
+- Only the fields used in ``equals()`` must be used.
+- Derivative fields, that are computed from fields already included in computing of ``hashCode()`` can be ignored.
+- Precomputing the hashcode may be convenient for performance purpose (especially when fields are final).
+- The hashcode can also be lazy initialized the first time it is requested.

 Depending on its type, the hash code of a field is: